-Our public health programs have been specifically designed to incorporate both Australian and global public health viewpoints.
-The programs also include a unique global health and advocacy specialisation option.
+Our Master of Public Health program has been specifically designed to incorporate both Australian and global viewpoints on public health.
+The program includes a unique specialisation option for students, global health and advocacy.

-Our public health programs will equip you with specialised knowledge, understanding and skills in public health to improve and advance population health and wellbeing.
-They will prepare you to practice with a community, national or global focus, and with an ethical, social justice perspective.
+The Master of Public Health will equip you with specialised knowledge, understanding and skills in public health to improve and advance population health and wellbeing.
+Our public health program prepares you to practice with a community, national or global focus, and with an ethical, social justice perspective.

-The programs emphasise evidence-based practice, rigorous intellectual enquiry, innovation and thought leadership, as well as development of effective communication and advocacy skills.
+Throughout the Master of Public Health, there is an emphasis on evidence-based practice, rigorous intellectual enquiry, innovation and thought leadership, as well as development of effective communication and advocacy skills.